Petition to the King

 The Petition to the King was a petition sent to King George III by the First Continental Congress in 1774, calling for the repeal of the Intolerable Acts.
-The King's rejection of the Petition, was one of the causes of the later United States Declaration of Independence and American Revolutionary War.
+The King's rejection of the petition was one of the causes of the later United States Declaration of Independence and American Revolutionary War.
 The Continental Congress had hoped to resolve conflict without a war.
+The Congress did not send a petition to the British Parliament, a deliberate omission since they did not acknowledge Parliament's authority.

 Political background

-Following the end of the French and Indian War (the North American theater of the Seven Years' War) in 1763, relations between the colonies and Britain had been deteriorating.
+Following the end of the French and Indian War (the North American theater of the Seven Years' War) in 1763, relations between the Thirteen Colonies and Britain had been deteriorating.
 Because the war had plunged the British government deep into debt, Parliament enacted a series of measures to increase tax revenue from the colonies.
 These acts, such as the Stamp Act of 1765 and the Townshend Acts of 1767, were seen as legitimate means of collecting revenues to pay off the nearly two-fold increase in British debt stemming from the war.

 Many colonists in the Americas, however, developed a different conception of their role within the British Empire.
 In particular, because the colonies were not directly represented in Parliament, colonists argued that Parliament had no right to levy taxes upon them.
 After colonists destroyed thousands of pounds of British-taxed tea during the Boston Tea Party, Parliament passed the Coercive Acts in 1774, punishing the colonies for their actions.
 These punitive Acts were vehemently opposed by the colonists, leading the newly formed Continental Congress to seek redress with King George III, in an attempt to reach a common understanding.

 Development of the document

 Conception

-On October 1, 1774, in response to the deteriorating relationship between the American Colonies and Britain, the First Continental Congress decided to prepare a statement to King George III of Great Britain.
+On 1 October 1774, in response to the deteriorating relationship between the American Colonies and Britain, the First Continental Congress decided to prepare a statement to King George III of Great Britain.
 The goal of the address was to persuade the King to revoke unpopular policies such as the Coercive Acts, which were imposed on the Colonies by the British Parliament.
 The committee appointed to prepare the Address consisted of Richard Henry Lee, John Adams, Thomas Johnson, Patrick Henry, and John Rutledge, with Lee designated as the committee chairman.

-On October 5, 1774, Congress once more returned to the subject of the Address, stressing to the committee that the document should assure the King that following the successful repeal of the Coercive Acts, the Colonies would restore favorable relations with Britain.
+On 5 October 1774, Congress once more returned to the subject of the Address, stressing to the committee that the document should assure the King that following the successful repeal of the Coercive Acts, the Colonies would restore favorable relations with Britain.

 Approval by Congress

-On October 25, 1774, the petition came before Congress in its draft form.
+On 25 October 1774, the petition came before Congress in its draft form.
 After the document was debated over and formally amended, it was then approved to be engrossed and sent to England to be presented to the King.